 Any gas that does not condense (change from vapor to liquid) under the normal compression refrigeration conditions is called a non-condensable gas or NCG.
 These would commonly be air, nitrogen, carbon dioxide, argon, and oxygen.
 As you can see below, our atmosphere is full of them.

 Non-Condensables Don't Cause Restrictions

 Carbon buildup from brazing is a solid contaminant, not a non-condensable.
 Moisture in the system is moisture in the system, not a non-condensable.
-A high glide refrigerant blend (such as R-407c) charged in a vapor instead of liquid is a fractionated charge—not non-condensables.
+A high glide refrigerant blend (such as R-407c) charged as a vapor instead of liquid is a fractionated charge—not non-condensables.